 The C economy of trees and forests depends not only on the amount of C fixed via photosynthesis, but how that fixed C is used.
 Ecosystem C storage is affected by the allocation of C to long-lived C pools such as wood relative to C allocation to pools with higher turnover rates such as fine roots (DeLucia et al., 2005).
 C allocation also affects the acquisition of light, nutrients, and water, which influences ecosystem C cycling (Litton et al., 2007; Epron et al., 2012; Franklin et al., 2012; De Kauwe et al., 2014).
 The allocation of C belowground affects soil C and nutrient cycling (Högberg et al., 2001; Epron et al., 2012) in part because belowground C allocation can affect soil organic matter decomposition and the acquisition of limiting nutrients by trees (Drake et al., 2011; Finzi et al., 2015).
 The importance of C allocation and the relative difficulty of its study contribute to its role as an important unknown for modeling the biogeochemistry of ecosystems (Roux et al., 2001; Franklin et al., 2012; Dietze et al., 2014; De Kauwe et al., 2014).

 Terminology regarding allocation has been a source of some confusion.
 Here, we follow Litton et al. (2007) and use ‘allocation’ as a term of broad definition encompassing three specific aspects of study: (1) ratios of biomass pool sizes, (2) fluxes of C to a given component, and (3) partitioning, or the ratio of C flux to GPP.
 These areas of study are similar, but not equivalent.
 For example, old and large trees have a large wood mass fraction relative to small young trees (Poorter et al., 2015), but this primarily reflects the low turnover of woody tissues relative to leaves, rather than a higher partitioning of GPP to wood in old trees (Duursma & Falster, 2016).
 Thus it is often inappropriate to infer C partitioning from biomass ratios (Litton et al., 2007).
-The partitioning of photosynthate is relatively poorly understood despite its direct relevance to ecosystem models (Epron et al., 2012; Franklin et al., 2012; De Kauwe et al., 2014).
+Surprisingly, partitioning of photosynthate is relatively poorly understood despite its direct relevance to ecosystem models (Epron et al., 2012; Franklin et al., 2012; De Kauwe et al., 2014).

 Several schemes have been used to conceptualize and model C allocation.
 The simplest approach is to assume that trees partition a constant fraction of fixed C to each use.
 This scheme is supported by linear relationships between production terms in some systems, such as for aboveground net primary productivity and total net primary productivity in boreal forests (Gower et al., 2001).
 However, fixed allocation schemes cannot capture ontogenetic effects (Poorter et al., 2015; Duursma & Falster, 2016) or dynamic temporal responses (De Kauwe et al., 2014; Doughty et al., 2014).
 Another approach is to constrain C allocation by assuming a functional balance between tree organs, encapsulated via allometric relationships, Hüber values, or root to leaf mass fractions (Landsberg & Waring, 1997; Mäkelä et al., 2008; Feng et al., 2012).
 Finally, there is the concept that trees increase C partitioning towards the acquisition of the primary limiting resource (e.g., light, soil nutrients, water; McMurtrie & Dewar, 2013).
 This approach appears sensible and has been implemented in several models (e.g., Running & Gower, 1991; Friedlingstein et al., 1999), but direct evidence supporting this concept is scarce, given the challenges involved in measuring allocation (Poorter & Sack, 2012; Poorter et al., 2015).
 However, optimization approaches have been used to constrain dynamic allocation schemes with some success (Franklin et al., 2012; McMurtrie & Dewar, 2013).